securefederatedai/openfl/docs/source/workflow/running_the_federation.certificates.rst

            fx aggregator certify export FQDN=x.x.x.x

-5. This node now has a signed security certificate as the aggreator for this new federation.
+5. This node now has a signed security certificate as the aggregator for this new federation.
 You should have the following files.

     +---------------------------+--------------------------------------------------+
     | File Type                 | Filename                                         |